mattermost/docs/source/install/install-nginx.rst

   ..figure:: ../images/install_nginx_welcome.png

-  If you see this page, you have successfully installed Nginx on your web server.
-This page is included with Nginx to show you that the server is running correctly.
+  If you see this page, you've successfully installed NGINX on your web server.
+This page is included with NGINX to show you that the server is running correctly.

   Or you can also verify it by: